Firefighters in Spain battle wildfires across the country - NewsBreak

 Firefighters in Spain battle wildfires across the country

-Firefighters in Spain on Sunday struggled to contain wildfires in several parts of the country, which is suffering a heat wave unusual for this time of the year.
+Firefighters in Spain are struggling to contain wildfires in several parts of the country, which is suffering a heatwave unusual for this time of the year.

-The worst damage has been in the northwest province of Zamora where over 25,000 hectares (61,000 acres) have been consumed, regional authorities said.
+The worst damage has been in the north-west province of Zamora where more than 61,000 acres (25,000 hectares) have been consumed, regional authorities said.

-A lack of rainfall this year combined with gusting winds have produced the conditions for the fires.
+Experts have lined the abnormally hot period for Europe to climate change.

-Authorities said that gusting winds of up 70 kph (43 mph) that changed course erratically, combined with temperatures near 40 Celsius, made it very tough for crews.
+Thermometers have risen above 40C (104F) in many Spanish cities throughout the week – temperatures usually expected in August.

-“The fire was able to cross a reservoir some 500 meters wide and reach the other side, to give you an idea of the difficulties we faced,” Juan Suárez-Quiñones, an official for Castilla y León region, told Spanish state television TVE.
+A lack of rain this year combined with gusting winds have produced the conditions for the fires.

-The fire in Zamora was started by a strike from an electrical storm on Wednesday, authorities said.
-The spreading fire caused the high-speed train service from Madrid to Spain’s northwest to be cut on Saturday.
-It was re-established on Sunday morning.
+The spreading blaze caused the high-speed train service from Madrid to Spain’s north-west to be cancelled on Saturday.
+It was reinstated on Sunday morning.

 Military firefighting units have been deployed in Zamora, Navarra and Lleida.